hbctraining/variant_analysis/lessons/07_alignment_QC.md

     - Easier to interpret the data than the `less` buffer approach
   - **Cons**
     - Hard to compare across samples
-    - Have to download the metrics files from the O2 cluster
+    - Have to download multiple metrics files from the O2 cluster

 3) Collate metrics files using [`MultiQC`](https://multiqc.info) and download the `MultiQC` HTML report from the O2 cluster
   - **Pros**